gskinnerTeam/flutter-wonderous-app/README.md

 ### WASM

 [Wonderous](https://wonderous.app/web/) is deployed using the Web Assembly target for Flutter Web (WASM).
-To test the application locally for WASM, switch to the `/feature/wasm` branch and follow the instructions here: https://docs.flutter.dev/platform-integration/web/wasm#try-it-out
+To test WASM locally, switch to the `/feature/wasm` branch and follow the instructions here: https://docs.flutter.dev/platform-integration/web/wasm#try-it-out

 ### Impeller Rendering